rufuspollock/rufuspollock.com/content/post/2017-05-10-thoughts-on-blockchain-in-geneva.md

 There is a wave of techno-solutionism sweeping our society.
 It’s represented in many TED Talks and discussions about digital technology.
 It’s like we have some social problem, maybe it’s climate change… maybe it’s not enough voting… AND we’re going to build an app for that. ’Not enough people voting?’… I’VE GOT AN APP FOR THAT.
 ‘People not doing enough on climate change?’… I’VE GOT AN APP FOR THAT.
 Right?

-As an example, some guys I know, who do civic tech and care about voting, and who are really activated about Trump and Brexit.
+As an example, I hang out with a lot of people who do civic tech and care about voting, and who are really activated about Trump and Brexit.
 And one of them was like ‘You know, look at it, look at how much we’ve innovated in 20-years and we haven’t innovated in democracy in the last 2000-years'.

 Now for me, the chain of logic goes the other way.
 For him it goes, ‘we have this tech innovation and let’s just apply it to democracy'.
 And I’m like, no, what that implies is that democracy is a hard problem.
 The problems democracy have, have no easy solutions from tech.

 Let me explain that by breaking it down: what are the problems of democracy?
 Or of collective action in general?